Cancellation of one-loop correction to soft tensor power spectrum: Conclusion

 \section{Conclusion}

-In this paper, we have considered one-loop effects of scalar fluctuations on the tensor power spectrum by integrating out a scalar field in a general background over the Schwinger--Keldysh contour to derive a soft EFT for the tensor mode.
+In this paper, we have considered loop effects of scalar fluctuations on the tensor power spectrum by integrating out a scalar field in a general background over the Schwinger--Keldysh contour to derive a soft EFT for the tensor mode.
 We have explicitly shown that the resulting soft EFT for the tensor never contains terms that lead to scale-invariant corrections.
 This integration is most easily performed by the Schwinger--Keldysh $r/a$ basis, and indeed there is no term of the form $h_{aij}h^{ij}_r$ that, if present, would lead to scale-invariant corrections.
 We have also demonstrated that the absence of this term is guaranteed by the diffeomorphism invariance of GR, while the term $h_{aij}h^{ij}_a$ allowed by the symmetry is consistent with the causality suppression of $k^3$ in the soft limit.
+We have confirmed the cancellation explicitly at the one-loop level, while our argument based on symmetry of soft EFT holds to all-loop order. \footnote{ We emphasize again that we have focused on the leading-order term in the soft limit at the level of the conformal time integrand, which are potentially sensitive to the dynamics at the intermediate time scale such as the transient USR phase.
+Even though the sub-leading terms at the integral level can generate non-zero scale-invariant corrections after the conformal time integral, these terms are sensitive only to the dynamics in the infinite past, $\tau \sim -1/k \to -\infty$, and are out of our interest (see the discussion at the end of Sec.~\ref{sec:ra_basis}). }

 In our proof, the identity involving Green's functions, Eq.~\eqref{eq:Grr_logl_deriv}, plays an essential role for the cancellation.
 We emphasize that this relation holds for an arbitrary background time evolution.
 Therefore, if one explicitly solves the mode equations in a given background time evolution, such as the transient ultra-slow-roll phase, to calculate loop corrections, it would be a useful consistency check to see if the derived mode functions indeed satisfy Eq.~\eqref{eq:Grr_logl_deriv}.